 Brown in Water Motor, Photo by Johan Elbers, courtesy DM Archives

-Her early work is still iconic: Walking on the Wall (1971, which gave the illusion that you were looking down on people from above), Floor of the Forest (1970, where the audience had to crouch down to really see what was happening) and Water Motor (1978, caught gloriously by the filmmaker Babette Mangolte).
+Her early work is still iconic: Walking on the Wall (1971, which created the thrillingly disorienting illusion that you were looking down on people from above), Floor of the Forest (1970, where the audience had to crouch down to really see what was happening) and Water Motor (1978, caught gloriously by the filmmaker Babette Mangolte).
 In her mid-career work, like Glacial Decoy (1979), Set and Reset (1983) and Newark (1987), she challenged the conventions of the proscenium stage.
 She made asking questions part of the audience's experience.

 Her treatise on "pure movement" in the 1970s wiped the slate clean and reset modern dance in a search for movement itself.
 People love repeating the last line: "If I am beginning to sound like a bricklayer with a sense of humor, you are beginning to understand my work."